|» ||Scientists Getting Closer to Making Blood from a Patient’s Own Cells|

 Reference: Children’s Hospital Boston, “Approaching a decades-old goal: Making blood stem cells from patients' own cells,” Medical Press (May 17, 2017).

 Want to be automatically notified each time there is a new post?
 Just e-mail your request to firstname.lastname@example.org.

 QUESTION OF THE DAY

-Source: “Are On Your Mind,” Consumer Reports On Health [September, 2016], page 12
+Source: “On Your Mind,” Consumer Reports on Health [May, 2017], page 12.

 NOTE ON VISITOR COMMENTS: Visitor comments are invited including those containing alternate views.
 However, comments containing profanity, personal attacks or advertisements will not be published.
 After posting a comment, please allow several hours for it to appear on the blog.